christopherwhull/aircraft-dashboard/LINUX_SETUP.md

-# Aircraft Dashboard - Linux Installation & Setup Guide
+# AirSquawk - Linux Installation & Setup Guide

-This guide covers installation and setup of the Aircraft Dashboard on Linux systems.
+This guide covers installation and setup of AirSquawk on Linux systems.

 ## Prerequisites